qJake/HADotNet.CommandCenter/README.md

 # Installing

-HACC is an ASP.NET Core 2.2.x project.
-Therefore, it should be able to run on any environment that supports the ASP.NET 2.2 Runtime (Windows, Linux, and macOS).
+HACC is an [ASP.NET Core 3.1 LTS](https://devblogs.microsoft.com/dotnet/announcing-net-core-3-1/) project.
+Therefore, it should be able to run on any environment that supports the ASP.NET 3.1 Runtime (Windows, Linux, macOS, ARM64, anything really).

 ## Via Docker